eqlabs/zksync-state-reconstruct/README.md

   ```
 </details>

+> [!IMPORTANT]
-> Note: it is recommend to override the maximum number of open file descriptors.
+> It is highly recommend to override the maximum number of open file descriptors.
 Without doing so you may eventually run into an error, halting progress.
 On Unix machines this can be done by using `ulimit` along with the `-n` argument:
 > ```fish
 > ulimit -n 8192
 > ```